rkrehn/csharpchatgpt/README.md

 The following code creates the JSON request to OpenAI.
 You can review all the options you can include here: [https://platform.openai.com/docs/api-reference/chat/create](https://platform.openai.com/docs/api-reference/chat/create)0

 It's worth noting that only the "model" and the "messages" are required in the body.
-There are [many models](https://platform.openai.com/docs/models), but I'm using gpt-3.5-turbo in this example.
+There are [many models](https://platform.openai.com/docs/models), but I'm using **gpt-3.5-turbo** in this example.
 Likewise, there are a few roles you can use such as system, user, assistance, or function.
-Typically, the system is the one role that defines what you want to accomplish.
-In our example, we'll tell ChatGPT that is acting as a travel agent (used on my [ReisPlan](https://www.reisplan.net) site).
+Typically, the **system** role defines what you want to accomplish.
+In our example, we'll tell ChatGPT **sytem** role that is acting as a travel agent (used on my [ReisPlan](https://www.reisplan.net) site).

-In the example below, I'm using max_tokens at 1024 to prevent a high cost.
-The gpt-3.5-turbo model can only support 4,096.
+I'm using max_tokens at 1024 to prevent a high cost.
+The **gpt-3.5-turbo** model can only support 4,096 tokens.
 I also use a [temperature](https://platform.openai.com/docs/guides/gpt/how-should-i-set-the-temperature-parameter) of 0.7, which gives a good sense of creativity, without being too consistent.
 Generally, temperature should be between 0.05 and 1, where 1 is very creative and 0.05 is very consistent.

 ```
   var requestJson = new